15 May Most Common Causes of Back Pain

 Carrying extra weight is also linked to back pain.
 After all, this weight is an added strain to the already over-worked spinal column.
 Poor posture can cause back pain, and it’s highly prevalent in a society that is seated for much of the waking hours.
 Today, the common posture is tucked buttocks and shoulders slouched forward.
 This is not conducive to a healthy back.

 Treatment for Back Pain

 From poor flexibility to sleeping wrong and simple genetics, there’s usually more than one cause of back pain.
 In some cases losing weight or working on your posture can help, but patients deserve immediate, safe, and effective pain management, too.
-These can include epidural steroid injections for immediate relief, medial branch block injections to gauge candidacy for radiofrequency ablation, spinal cord stimulation, and platelet-rich platelet (PRP) injections.
+These can include epidural steroid injections for immediate relief, medial branch block injections to gauge candidacy for radiofrequency ablation, and spinal cord stimulation.

-There are pain management options, such as amniotic stem cell therapy, that use your body’s own materials (in this case amniotic stem cells) to encourage the healing of the body and lessening of inflammation.
+There are pain management options that use your body’s own materials to encourage the healing of the body and lessening of inflammation.
 In some cases, pain management can give patients the ability to work through exercises to improve posture that otherwise would be impossible.
 Find out more about your options for back pain management by calling Integrated Pain Consultants at 480-626-2552.
-We also invite you to learn more about Dr. Nikesh Seth and other providers including Dr. Anne-Marie Cosijns, Dr. Lisa Sparks, Dr. Michael Givens, and our team of Nurse Practitioners.
+We also invite you to learn more about Dr. Nikesh Seth and other providers including Dr. Anne-Marie Cosijns, Dr. Michael Givens, and our team of Nurse Practitioners.